Ornes, Meuse

 Ornes ([ɔʁn]) is a commune in the Meuse department in Grand Est in north-eastern France.
-The village is one of the nine French villages destroyed in the First World War and one of six that was never rebuilt.
-It's now a memorial place.
+The village is one of the nine French villages destroyed in the First World War and one of the three villages that was rebuilt.
+It is now a memorial place.

 Even though a few houses and a handful of permanent residents remain, the village is classified as having "died for France".

 Population

 In 2018, the commune had 6 inhabitants.

 Geography

 Ornes is located on departmental road 24, about 12 km to the north-east of Verdun.

 The source of the Orne river is in the commune.

 The village is on the border of the Verdun forest where thousands of shells fell during World War I.